Basic Machinist Guide

 The three things that make up Machinist’s flexible burst are the Heat gauge, the Battery gauge, and the charges of Gauss Round and Ricochet.
 The first rule for these resources is to never allow them to overcap if possible.
 The second rule is to use as many of them as you can before an encounter ends, preferring to end a fight with these gauges as close to zero as possible.

 Queen mirrors our buffs in real time and is affected by all buffs except Dragon Sight from Dragoon.
 Pets are not affected by resurrection sickness, but they are affected by damage down and stuns.
-Automaton Queen does not receive any racial stat bonus.
-She uses a 100 DEX modifier instead of a 115 DEX modifier.
-She does receive the damage bonus from the Action Damage trait.
+Automaton Queen receives the damage bonus from the Action Damage trait but does not receive any racial stat bonus.
+She uses a 100 DEX modifier instead of the 115 DEX modifier our own character uses.
 She uses no special f(ATK).
 Queen also does not benefit from the 5% party buff bonus.
 What does all of this mean?
-Her potency is closer to 90% of our own.
+Her potency is closer to 90% of our own in a full party.
 Any other modifiers should be checked using ACT on a per fight basis if there are any questions.

-While the heat gauge may not be as flexible as the battery gauge, there is still some finesse that can be had around its timings to make sure that you get the most out of your Hypercharge windows.
-Outside of holding for specific fight phasing, heat can be held momentarily for hitting buffs outside of the normal two minute burst windows, such as the three minute Devotion or odd-minute Trick Attack that Wildfire is not available during.
+While the Heat gauge may not be as flexible as the Battery gauge, there is still some finesse that can be had around its timings to make sure that you get the most out of your Hypercharge windows.
+Outside of holding for specific fight phasing, Heat can be held momentarily for hitting buffs outside of the normal two minute burst windows that Wildfire is not available during.
 Hypercharge windows can also be chained together with a single GCD in between each window.
 Not only is this a good way to avoid overcapping heat during certain parts of the rotation, but it is also an excellent way of making the most out of raid buffs that may be lingering longer than a full Hypercharge window.

-Unlike many of the other jobs, Machinists can pool their resources for later phases of an encounter.
+Machinists can also pool their resources for later phases of an encounter.
 Entering a later phase with 100 Heat (effectively 150 due to Barrel Stabilizer) and 100 Battery is extremely strong, and can give Machinists an edge over the other Physical Ranged jobs in some fights.
-For example, in an encounter with multiple bosses, you can pool your resources at the end of the first boss, allowing you to reopen in the second boss with a 100 battery Automaton Queen and multiple Hypercharge uses under potions and raid buffs.
+For example, in an encounter with multiple boss phases, you can pool your resources at the end of the first boss, allowing you to reopen in the second boss with a 100 battery Automaton Queen and multiple Hypercharge uses under potions and raid buffs.
 This makes the final DPS check of the fight easier than it would be if you entered the second boss with no resources saved.

 Skill Speed and Encounter Phasing Optimization

-Unlike past iterations of Machinist, Shadowbringers Machinist handles skill speed relatively well.
-While it’s still the lowest scaling stat, the rotation stays intact at breakpoints every 0.06s.
-The two-minute loop will line up perfectly at GCD speeds of 2.5s, 2.44s, and 2.38s.
+While it’s still the lowest scaling stat, the rotation stays intact at skill speed breakpoints every 0.06s.
+The rotation will line up perfectly at GCD speeds of 2.5s, 2.44s, and 2.38s.
 For every 0.06s subtracted from the GCD, a single Heated Shot filler must be added every two minutes.
-Unfortunately, going faster will not gain you extra Drills or Air Anchors.
+Unfortunately, going faster will not gain you extra Drills, Chainsaw or Air Anchors.

 The basic AoE priority is as follows: